-Jeffrey Lindberg and The Chicago Jazz Orchestra (CJO) will perform at the 35th annual Kennedy Center Honors Gala this weekend in Washington, D.C.
+Jeffrey Lindberg and The Chicago Jazz Orchestra will Perform at the Kennedy Center

 WOOSTER, OHIO — Jeffrey Lindberg and The Chicago Jazz Orchestra (CJO) have been invited to perform at the 35th annual Kennedy Center Honors Gala this weekend in Washington, D.C.
 This marks the 24th consecutive year that Lindberg, who directs the orchestra, and his fellow musicians have been selected for this singular performance honor.